enkidevs/curriculum/lua/lua-core/io-operations-in-lua-i/io-read-in-lua-ii.md

 ## Practice

-Finish the code to make it correct:
+Finish the code such that variable `message` stores the user's input:
 ```lua
 -- read input from the user and print it back
 print("Enter a message: ")